ojaha065/simplePHPLoginSystem/README.md

 My take on creating a simple login form with Bootstrap.
 Feel free to modify it to fit your needs.
 #### register.php
 My take on creating a simple registration form with Bootstrap.
 Feel free to modify it to fit your needs.
+#### removeInstall.php
+This is used by the automatic installer to remove itself after the installation is complete.
 #### wordlist.txt
 This is the list of the most common English words.
 It's used by username suggestor.
 You can replace the list with your own .txt file.
 Every word on the list needs to be followed by line break.